RobertBernstein/OdysseyRegistration/README.md

 ## 10/13/2024

 1. Used EF Core Power Tools to reverse engineer the Odyssey Registration database.
+1. To export data from the current SQL database as JSON, run a query like the following in SSMS:

+    ```sql
+    SELECT * FROM Schools FOR JSON AUTO
+    ```
 1. Add a link like `entity.HasData(SeedHelper.SeedData<School>("Schools.json"));` to the `modelBuilder.Entity<School>()` code within the `OnModelCreating` method in the `OdysseyContext` class.
 1. Added EF migrations using the Developer PowerShell for VS 2022 window.
 1. Used the following commands: